airyhq/airy/docs/docs/sources/whatsapp-cloud.md

 </TLDR>

-The Whatsapp cloud API has finally been released for general use and you can now connect it with Airy.
+The Whatsapp cloud API has finally been released for general use and you can now connect it to Airy.

 :::tip What you will learn